-For newly submitted electronic applications for published works that require the submission of “best edition” physical copies of the deposit, the applicant will have the option of uploading an electronic copy of the work in addition to mailing the required physical copies.
-Applicants who use this option must submit both an electronic deposit copy and a declaration form, under penalty of perjury, stating that the electronic copy is identical to the required physical copies that the applicant will mail to the Office together with the shipping slip generated in eCO.
-Applicants may use the declaration form provided here.
-This document may be uploaded in the same manner as the electronic deposit copy.
-If an applicant decides to use this option, registration specialists will be able to examine the claim remotely once they receive the application, fee, electronic deposit copy, and declaration.
+When submitting an electronic application for a published work that requires the submission of “best edition” physical copies of the deposit, an applicant has the option of uploading an electronic copy of the work in addition to mailing the required physical copies.
+Applicants who use this option must submit both an electronic deposit copy and a declaration form found here.
+This form declares under penalty of perjury that the electronic copy is identical to the required physical copies that the applicant will mail to the Office together with the shipping slip generated in eCO.
+The declaration also states that the applicant has “sent or will send" the physical copies within "three business days" of the date specified in the declaration.
+This declaration may be uploaded in the same manner and at the same time as the electronic deposit copy.

-If the applicant cannot, or prefers not to, submit an electronic copy of the deposit, the Office will examine the claim once registration specialists resume in-Office examination.
-Although examination of the claim will be delayed, the effective date of registration will generally be the date that the Office received the application, fee, and physical deposits.
+If you cannot, or prefer not to, submit an electronic copy of the work, the Office will proceed with the examination process once the physical deposit reaches a registration specialist.
+Although examination will likely be delayed, the effective date of registration will generally be the date that the Office received the application, fee, and physical deposits.

 THIS OPTION IS NOT AVAILABLE TO APPLICANTS SUBMITTING PAPER APPLICATIONS.